-The "multiple publication" rule
+The 'multiple publication' rule

 It is important to understand that time for commencing defamation proceedings is not calculated only from the first date of publication.
-Proceedings can be brought in respect of subsequent and recurring publications, such as on the internet.
+Proceedings can be brought in respect of subsequent publications, such as on the internet.
 Material that is claimed to be defamatory may have multiple dates of publication.
 An English court determined that the sale of a single copy of a newspaper 17 years after the date of original publication was a sufficient basis for a defamation action.
-The High Court of Australia has also rejected the argument that publications on the internet are a 'single publication'.
+The High Court of Australia has also rejected the 'single publication' rule in relation to publications on the internet.